 Day 1.
 Depart Brisbane / Dad & Dave Rudd’s Pub

-Texas today where we call in to the Stockman Hotel.
-This charming pub is known far and wide for its warm and welcoming hospitality.
-Next we visit the Texas Heritage Centre which offers a fascinating insight into the interesting history of the local area and has numerous buildings to explore.
-Then we make our way to Goondiwindi and enjoy dinner at the historical 1920 Victoria Hotel.
+Today we visit the Texas Heritage Centre which offers a fascinating insight into the interesting history of the local area and has numerous buildings to explore.
+Then we make our way to Goondiwindi and enjoy a dinner at the historical 1920 Victoria Hotel.
 What started out as a modest single-storey wooden building with a shingle roof is now one of the most outstanding examples of architecture in Southern Queensland.
-Pubs: Stockman Hotel Texas, 1920 Victoria Hotel Goondiwindi.
-Overnight: Goondiwindi Jolly Swagman Inn (B,L,D)
+Pubs: 1920 Victoria Hotel Goondiwindi.
+Overnight: Goondiwindi Jolly Swagman Inn (B,D)

 Day 3.
 1864 – Nindigilly Pub / 1886 – Cobb & Co Hotel, St George

-Before departing Goondiwindi we will be joined on the coach by our local guide to show us around, including a stop at the Customs House Museum, a border customs point before Federation.
+Before departing Goondiwindi we will be joined on the coach by our local guide to show us around.
 We stop for lunch at the Nindigilly Pub which is Queensland’s oldest hotel built in 1864.
 We then make our way to St George and enjoy a cruise on the Balonne River, taking in the beautiful river gums, landscaping and birdlife.
-Dinner at our motel, then we venture to the 1886 Cobb & Co Hotel for a night cap.
+Following dinner (at own arrangements) then join us for a night cap as we venture to the 1886 Cobb & Co Hotel.
 The hotel was licensed to John Roberts in 1886.
 It was then renovated from 1914 to 1919, and once advertised that they had electricity!
 Pubs: 1864 – Nindigilly Pub / 1886 – Cobb & Co Hotel, St George.
-Overnight: St George, Australian Hotel Motel (B,L,D)
+Overnight: St George, Australian Hotel Motel (B,L)

 Day 4.
 Cunnamulla / 1886 – Club Boutique Hotel

-Today we make our way to Cunnamulla and enjoy lunch at the 1886 Club Boutique Hotel .
-The Club has been rebuilt twice: once after the 1892 tornado and again after the 1933 fire that razored it to the ground.
+Today we make our way to Cunnamulla and visit the Cunnamulla Fella Centre Art Gallery and Museum which is a must for all visitors.
+Tonight we enjoy dinner at the 1886 Club Boutique Hotel.
+The Club has been rebuilt twice: once after the 1892 tornado and again after the 1933 fire that razed it to the ground.
 Both times it has been restored to its former glory and continued to hold a prominent place in the town.
-We then visit the Cunnamulla Fella Centre Art Gallery and Museum which is a must for all visitors.
-Pubs: 1886 Club Boutique Hotel.
-Overnight: Warrego Motel, Cunnamulla (B,L,D)
+Overnight: Warrego Motel, Cunnamulla (B,D)

 Day 5.
 1924 – Corones Hotel Charleville